Edgeberry/Edgeberry/README.md

 # Edgeberry Project

-The Edgeberry project aims to provide the essentials for using your Raspberry Pi in a wide range of IoT applications, increasing the accessability of the IoT edge.
+The Edgeberry project aims to provide the essentials for using your Raspberry Pi or compatible platform in a wide range of IoT applications, increasing the accessability of the IoT Edge and enabling rapid development of IoT applications.

 ### Edgeberry Hardware
 EdgeBerry features a [Raspberry Pi-compatible hat](https://edgeberry.io), enhancing its capabilities with a built-in 3A step-down power supply enabling you to power your device reliably using a 12V adaptor.
-Additionally, it includes indicators for providing device feedback and an expansion slot for integrating custom hardware.
+Additionally, it includes indicators for providing status feedback, and an expansion slot for integrating custom hardware.
 To improve reliability of your EdgeBerry setup in real-world environment deployments, use the [EdgeBerry enclosure](https://thingiverse.com/SpuQ) for enhanced protection.

 ### Edgeberry Dashboard
 For managing your fleet of Edgeberry devices, create an account on [Edgeberry.io](https://edgeberry.io/dashboard) and connect your IoT platform.